-Course Load: Students are limited to 12 credit hours maximum each semester, but no more than 6 credit hours in each 8-week term.
+Course Load: Students are limited to 12 credit hours maximum each semester, and no more than 6 credit hours in each 8-week term.
 The Baker School of Business offers most MBA courses in an accelerated 8-week format.
 For students who work full-time, the recommendation is no more than 2 courses per semester.
 Students who have been admitted on a provisional basis are limited to six credit hours in their first semester.

-Course Availability: All core courses are available each semester.
+Course Availability: Core courses are available each semester.
 Elective courses are not offered on a regular schedule.
 Courses are taught as hybrid (in person in the evening) or completely online.
-Students are encouraged to register early and strategize with their academic advisor.
-Once a class is full, students may place themselves on the waitlist and will be notified by email upon space availability.
+Students are encouraged to register early and strategize a degree completion plan with their academic advisor.

-Transfer Credit: A maximum of six credit hours of graduate credit from an accredited institution may be approved for transfer credit (except Capstone), provided: (1) the course is determined to be equivalent to one of the advanced or elective courses at The Citadel, (2) a grade of "B" or better was received in the course, and (3) credit was earned within the five years of admission into the MBA program at The Citadel.
+Transfer Credit: A maximum of six credit hours of graduate credit from an accredited institution may be approved for transfer credit, except for the Capstone requirement, provided: (1) the course is determined to be equivalent to one of the courses at The Citadel, (2) a grade of "B" or better was received in the course, and (3) credit was earned within the five years of admission into the MBA program at The Citadel.